Tortuguero National Park: Fauna and flora

-The national park's wild life consists of birds, mammals, fungi, ferns, marine life, sea turtles, lakes and rainforest.
+The park's wildlife consists of birds, mammals, fungi, ferns, marine life, sea turtles, lakes and rainforest.
 Tortuguero National Park acts as a refuge to many of these species which are also found in the La Selva Biological Station and Braulio Carrillo National Park.
 Threatened animals species in the reserve area are: the American crocodile (Crocodylus acutus), Baird's tapir (Tapirus bairdii), marine turtles such as Chelonia mydas and Dermochelys coriacea, the manatee or sea cow (Trichechus manatus) (the northeastern Caribbean wetland is its local feeding and reproduction area) and the tropical gar (Atractosteus tropicus) a living fossil brought under protection by Costa Rican legislation.
 The park is a breeding ground along the Caribbean coast of Costa Rica for many of the main fishes used in subsistence fishing.